Improving Information from Manipulable Data: Model

-\paragraph{Fixed point.} We say that a policy $(\beq, \beq_0)$ is a \emph{fixed point} if A fixed point corresponds to a Nash equilibrium of a game in which the designer's policy is set simultaneously with the agent's strategy.
-That is, instead of the designer committing to a policy (the Stackelberg solution), the policy is a best response to the agent's strategy that the policy induces.
-In the decomposition of \autoref{eq:twopartslin}, a fixed-point policy may have a positive information loss from estimation, but it has zero misallocation loss---the designer is choosing the optimal policy given the information generated by the agent.
+\paragraph{Fixed point.} We say that a policy $(\beq, \beq_0)$ is a \emph{fixed point} if Fixed points correspond to the pure-strategy Nash equilibria of a game in which the designer's policy (chosen among linear policies) is set simultaneously with the agent's strategy (with the agent's best response given by \autoref{eq:linresponse}).
+This simultaneous-move game would eliminate the designer's commitment power.
+That is, instead of the designer committing to a policy---the Stackelberg solution---the policy is a best response to the agent's strategy that the policy induces.
+Under a fixed-point policy the designer uses information ex-post optimally: in the decomposition of \autoref{eq:twopartslin}, a fixed-point policy has zero misallocation loss.